 • Small class size and individual attention promotes high levels of interaction between faculty and students and networking with peers and professionals.

 • Submit the non-refundable application fee

-• Official transcripts verifying completion of an undergraduate degree from an accredited college or university with a minimum cumulative grade point average of 3.0
+• Official transcripts verifying completion of an undergraduate degree from a regionally accredited college or university with a minimum cumulative grade point average of 3.0

 • 37 semester hours

 • Minimum 3.0 GPA

 Candidates currently fulfill positions as: